Model

 Controls how Models are streamed in and out when instance streaming is enabled.
 Behavior depends on the selected enum.
 Has no effect when streaming is not enabled.

-This should only be changed in Studio and in Scripts, never in LocalScripts (doing so can result in undefined behavior).
+This property should only be changed in Studio via the Properties window when streaming is enabled, or in Scripts, but never in LocalScripts (doing so can result in undefined behavior).

 PrimaryPart